 Medicine-Pediatric residents are regarded as categorical residents by both departments and are highly respected.
 Because Medicine-Pediatrics residents bring a special wealth of knowledge to both departments, their expertise is valued.
 We welcome applicants whose career goals are academic medicine, the practice of general internal medicine or pediatrics, or disciplines that require these backgrounds.

-This year is divided into four, three-month blocks: two blocks of internal medicine and two of pediatrics.
+This year is 12 months in duration and is divided into four, three month blocks of internal medicine and pediatrics.
 Although specific rotations may vary from year to year, a special effort is made to provide residents with an effective balance of intensive care, ambulatory, and inpatient ward experience.
 The pediatric blocks contain one ambulatory rotation, two nursery rotations (full-term and intensive care), two inpatient ward rotations and one elective.
 The medicine half of the internship consists of one-month rotations in geriatric medicine, two subspecialty rotations, two general medicine experiences, and an intensive care unit rotation.

 Second and Third Years

 These two years are categorized as junior residency.
 They consist of one year of junior residency in medicine and one year of junior residency in pediatrics.
 Residents rotate between medicine and pediatrics every three months to maintain a continuity of experience and proficiency in both disciplines.
 The experience in each department is very similar to that offered to the categorical medicine and pediatric residents to achieve board eligibility.
 The rotations include inpatient wards, intensive care units, electives, ambulatory and emergency medicine experiences.